Documentation

 Data component

 The digital editions present in the Catalogue come from numerous sources and their selection follows basic criteria: the electronic texts can be ongoing or complete projects, born-digital editions as well as electronic reproductions of print volumes.
-They're gathered from aggregators (e.g. Projects using the TEI or DH Commons - Projects), conferences presentations, publications, social media posts, word of mouth, the web, as well as external contributors.
+They're gathered from aggregators (e.g. Projects using the TEI or conferences presentations, publications, social media posts, word of mouth, the web, as well as external contributors.

 institutions contained in the master file, allowing us to place digital editions on a map.